How do I get to the Dolomites?

 Getting to the Dolomites is not a challenging feat, but it’s crucial to begin with the understanding that if you intend to reach the Dolomites by car, you’ll be navigating through mountain roads.
 In some sections, these roads are very narrow and steep, featuring hairpin bends that require careful driving.
 Getting to the Dolomites is contingent on your specific destination, and various routes are available.

 The Dolomites span regions such as Veneto, Trentino-South Tyrol, and Friuli Venezia Giulia.
 Here, I’ll guide you on how to get to Cortina d’Ampezzo, universally recognized as one of the most beautiful mountain resorts globally.

-Cortina d’Ampezzo is a town in the southern Alps (Dolomiti) located in Veneto, a region in Northern Italy.
-Located in the heart of the Dolomites, it enjoys a reputation for great skiing in winter and in the summer attracts hikers and climbers who challenge the rocky faces of the nearby mountains.
+Getting to the Dolomites is a journey worth taking.
+Cortina d’Ampezzo, nestled in the southern Alps (Dolomiti) within Veneto, Northern Italy, lies at the heart of the Dolomites.
+It boasts a reputation for superb winter skiing, and in the summer, it attracts hikers and climbers eager to challenge the rocky faces of nearby mountains.

 Cortina is easy to access from several airports.
 The main international airports closer to the Dolomites are the one in Venice (160km) and the one in Munich (Germany).
-There also are smaller airports in the region, in Treviso, Verona and Innsbruck (Austria).
+There also are smaller airports in the region, in Treviso, Verona, and Innsbruck (Austria).
 I recommend flying to Venice (Marco Polo) as a first choice.
-Once in Venice you can take a bus to Cortina.
+Once in Venice, you can take a bus to Cortina.